 The move, which has been triggered by increasing client demand, will see Consult23 sit alongside 23red’s specialist content division, Content23.

-The division brings together a collective of consultants with experience spanning a range of sectors and disciplines and will be spearheaded by 23red chief executive Jane Asscher (pictured, left) and head of strategy Jo Arden (right).
+The division brings together a collective of consultants with experience spanning a range of sectors and disciplines and will be spearheaded by 23red chief executive Jane Asscher (pictured, right) and head of strategy Jo Arden (left).

 Consult23 has already developed a revenue diversification strategy for an NGO, redesigned the organisational structure for a publically funded body and authored three new consumer behaviour change strategies.